vdubya/BIMJSON/README.md

 The "angle" is the anti-clockwise rotation of the site in relationship to North in degrees, or the clockwise rotation of the north arrow in relationship with the canvas.

 **The building object** is placed relative to the site origin.
-The X, Y, and Z values are all relative to the longitude, latitude, and altitude of the site.
-The "angle" is the counter-clockwise orientation of the building relative to North.
+The X, Y, and Z values are all relative to this site origin.
+The "angle" is the counter-clockwise orientation of the building.

 **The floor object** is raised or lowered relative to the building elevation with the value of elevation_to_building.
 In the X- and Y-axis, it is never displaced relative to the building origin.
 Therefore the floor origin can be considered the same as the building origin’s X and Y values but displaced by the value of elevation_to_building.